bkranendonk/OpenStack-Docs/_posts/dns/2023-12-22-managing-reverse-dns.md

 page_title: Managing Reverse DNS
 ---

-When creating an Floating IP or an Port with an external network a reverse DNS entry is automatically created.
+When creating a Floating IP or a Port with an external network a reverse DNS entry is automatically created.
 The default reverse DNS entry might not be what you want, so you have the ability to change it in the OpenStack Dashboard.

 ## Floating IP